 An online community survey was also conducted and a letter drop distributed to 575 nearby residents inviting them to complete the survey.
 Over 1,200 survey responses were received.

-Subject to Council endorsing the Needs Assessment report, Stage 2 of the study will commence.
+Subject to Council endorsing the report, Stage 2 of the study will commence.

-This will result in the preparation of a concept master plan and accommodation schedules for proposed facility developments, as well as cost estimates and a review of management structure options.
+This will result in the further development of options for proposed facility developments, including facility specifications, indicative cost estimates and a review of management structure options.